Skip to content

 Command Description

-/cascadeui views List active views with live/ghost status indicators
+/cascadeui views List active views in the current guild with live/ghost status indicators

 /cascadeui exit <id> Exit a specific view by ID (partial match, 8+ chars)

-/cascadeui exitall Exit all live views and clean ghost state entries
+/cascadeui exitall Exit live views in the current guild and clean their ghost state entries

-/cascadeui sessions List active sessions with view counts and nav depth
+/cascadeui sessions List active sessions in the current guild with view counts and nav depth

 /cascadeui clear <id> Clear a session -- exits all views and removes the entry